Naismith Basketball Hall of Fame: Criteria for induction

-Controversy
+Criticism

 Aspects of the Hall's voting procedures, including voter anonymity, are controversial.
 While sportswriter voters of other major sports' Halls of Fame openly debate their choices, the Naismith Hall process is not transparent.
 The Hall has also been criticized for a tendency to enshrine active collegiate coaches and relatively obscure players while omitting some accomplished players and coaches.

 The Hall has received backlash for excluding such players, coaches, and innovators.
 For example, the 24-second shot-clock had two developers for the National Basketball Association in Leo Ferris and Danny Biasone, but only the latter has been inducted into the Hall of Fame.
-Ferris was listed as an eligible nominee from 2017 to 2022.
-Tim Hardaway is one player noted as being snubbed from the Hall, possibly due to his past comments on the LGBT community despite support from peers involving his playing credentials; he was inducted in 2022.
+Ferris was listed as an eligible nominee from 2017 to 2023.
+Tim Hardaway is one player noted as being snubbed from the Hall for a long time, possibly due to his past negative comments on the LGBT community despite support from peers involving his playing credentials; he was inducted in 2022.
 Nine of the ten NCAA Division I head coaches who won 800 games are currently in the Hall of Fame, with Cliff Ellis (894 wins) being the only exception.
-Leta Andrews, the all-time winningest coach in the United States (1,416 wins) has been a finalist five times but never inducted.
+Leta Andrews, the all-time winningest coach in the United States (1,416 wins), has been a finalist five times but never inducted.
 Most notably, Eddie Sutton waited twelve years after his retirement to be inducted.
-Ken Anderson, holder of the third-highest winning percentage for all college basketball coaches in history, has also never been inducted.
+Ken Anderson, holder of the third-highest winning percentage for all college basketball coaches in history, has not been inducted.

-The Basketball Hall of Fame is very independent of its baseball and football counterparts, specifically for its induction and voting process.
+The Basketball Hall of Fame stands in contrast to its baseball and football counterparts, specifically for its induction and voting process.
 There are multiple different voting committees for the Basketball Hall: The International Committee, North American Committee, Women's Committee, Contributor Direct Election Committee, Early African-American Pioneers Committee, and Veterans Committee.
 Each committee makes their own individual selections for their inductees into the Hall.
 The members of these committees serve three-year terms.
 How the members get selected, and who they are, is virtually unknown to the public and is kept completely anonymous.
 Inductees do not know who inducted them, and those who inducted them supposedly never let them know.

 According to Mark Purdy, a sportswriter and selection committee member for the Baseball Hall of Fame, the Basketball Hall of Fame's selection process is quite non-exclusive.
-He argues that the Baseball Hall of Fame first started inducting individuals in 1936, and Basketball did not start inducting players until 1959, but the Basketball Hall currently has more members than the Baseball Hall.
-Naismith Memorial Basketball Hall of Fame President and CEO, John Doleva, defends the exclusivity argument: "I'm used to explaining it and it's different than football and baseball," Doleva said.
+He argues that the Baseball Hall of Fame first started inducting individuals in 1936, and Basketball did not start inducting players until 1959, but the Basketball Hall as of 2014 had more members than the Baseball Hall.
+Naismith Basketball Hall of Fame President and CEO, John Doleva, defends the exclusivity argument: "I'm used to explaining it and it's different than football and baseball," Doleva said.
 "Because football and baseball cover the men's game professionally, end of story.
 Naismith invented this game for everyone: men, women, high school, college, pro, coaches, players.
-We really represent the entire game, so we have a broader class."
+We really represent the entire game, so we have a broader class".